 A large island nation (bigger than California or France) off the southeast coast of Africa, Madagascar is one of the world’s hottest biodiversity hotspots, and the only place where lemurs are found naturally.

 From LCF’s office in the SAVA region of northeastern Madagascar, staff work with conservation partners and communities bordering protected lemur habitats.
-Our work focuses on Anjanaharibe-Sud Special Reserve (ASSR) and Marojejy National Park, together spanning 320 square miles of mountainous rainforests.
+Our work focuses on Marojejy National Park and Anjanaharibe-Sud Special Reserve (ASSR), together spanning 320 square miles of mountainous rainforests.
 Dr. Erik Patel, LCF’s Conservation & Research Director, manages our field conservation programs, traveling to Madagascar twice each year.

 LCF is leading lemur conservation efforts in the SAVA region in the following ways.